jesshill/onish-computing-workshop.github.io/README.md

-# Welcome to the Computing Workshop 2022!
+# Welcome to the Onish Summer Computing Workshop 2022!

 Every summer, the Osborne-Nishimura lab does a summer workshop series, and it has grown every year!
 This summer we are focusing on different topics related to computer literacy and computing basics.